aleancio/pf_hopfield/README.md

 The project is organized into four subfolders within the main `HopfieldNetwork` directory:

-- HopfieldImagePattern: handles image reading, adaptation, and corruption
+- `HopfieldImagePattern`: handles image reading, adaptation, and corruption
-- Matrix: contains functions for manage the matrix
+- `Matrix`: contains functions for manage the matrix
-- ClassicHopfieldNetwork: contains the classic network implementation
+- `ClassicHopfieldNetwork`: contains the classic network implementation
-- ModernHopfieldNetwork: contains the modern network implementation
+- `ModernHopfieldNetwork`: contains the modern network implementation

 ## 🛠️ Compilation